Liset Alea

-Liset Alea is a Cuban-born singer, songwriter and multi-instrumentalist who lives in Paris, best known as a solo artist and lead singer in Nouvelle Vague.
+Liset Alea is the stage name of Lissette Gonzalez-Alea, a Cuban-born singer, songwriter and multi-instrumentalist who lives in Paris, best known as a solo artist and lead singer in Nouvelle Vague.

 Career

 Early collaborations and solo work

 In 1998, Alea co-founded drum & bass/trip hop band Etro Anime.
 She co-wrote all the songs and provided lead vocals on their 2003 album See the Sound.
 Soon after, she left the band to pursue a solo career.
 Her debut LP, No Sleep, was released in multiple European territories on EMI in 2005.
 Around that time, she also began writing songs for other artists, including "Catfight," a single from Belgium’s Star Academy winner Katerine’s 2005 debut.
 She later co-wrote "Il Futuro Che Sara" for Chiara Galiazzo, which was in competition at the 2013 Sanremo Music Festival in Italy.

 In 2010, Alea independently wrote and co-produced a Spanish-language album, Sin Cera.
 It has not been released.